 Questions and answers about the APIGP

-Action plan for the implementation of the Government programme (APIGP)
+The Action Plan for the implementation of the Government Programme (APIGP)

 Organizational mechanism of the APIGP

 Interdepartmental cooperation is necessary in order to achieve the APIGP objectives and results, and to monitor their implementation.
 To this end, a special coordination mechanism was established.